 In addition to EACH’s focus on research, teaching, policy and practice, and networking, EACH also facilitates Special Interest Groups (SIGs).
-SIGs are intended to generate a clear focus for members who wish to push forward and develop an important area related to communication and healthcare.
-They can be about an area of teaching, research, policy; and for example also be a specific group of healthcare professionals – eg vets, dentists etc – who want to join forces on one or more of the above.
+A SIG is intended to generate a clear focus for members who wish to push forward and develop an important area related to communication and healthcare.
+A SIG can be about an area of teaching, research, policy; and for example also be a specific group of healthcare professionals – eg vets, dentists etc – who want to join forces on one or more of the above.

 What SIGs offer